yramachers/SensitivityModule/README.md

 **sensitivity.true_total_energy** : Summed energy of every primary particle in the interaction (from SD bank)

+**sensitivity.true_vertex_x** : X coordinate of the true event vertex (generator level, from SD bank).
+Foil is at x ~ 0, main calo walls are at +/- 434.994 mm according to flvisualize.
+Unit is mm.

+**sensitivity.true_vertex_y** : Y coordinate of the true event vertex (generator level, from SD bank).
+The y direction is horizontal, parallel to the foil, you can see it in top view.
+Unit is mm.

+**sensitivity.true_vertex_z** : Z coordinate of the true event vertex (generator level, from SD bank).
+The z direction is vertical, parallel to the wires, you can see it in side view.
+Unit is mm.

 **sensitivity.first_vertex_x** : If there are two tracks, vertex x position of an arbitrary “first” track.
 Foil is at x ~ 0, main calo walls are at +/- 434.994 mm according to flvisualize.
 Unit is mm.

 **sensitivity.first_vertex_y** : If there are two tracks, vertex y position of an arbitrary “first” track.
 The y direction is horizontal, parallel to the foil, you can see it in top view.
 Unit is mm.